hesselberth/Inpop/README.md

 Similarly, large files (-1000 / +1000 years) can be forced into memory by specifying `load=True`.

-Once the Inpop class is initiated we can inspect the time range for which the INPOP file has data:
+Once the Inpop class is initiated you can inspect the time range for which the INPOP file has data:

 ```python
 print(inpop.jd_beg, inpop.jd_end)